 Abigail will be 2 years old in a few months and Bennett is 3 months old.
 Now that we have the relationship with the birth mom that we do, we really can’t imagine it being any other way.
 It’s proven to be a great comfort and advantage.
 In addition, she would never have reached out to us and asked us to adopt again if she hadn’t been comfortable with us and had a way to contact us directly.
 I truly believe that because of our willingness to have an open adoption, we have our son.

 We can’t predict what the future will bring and whether the contact will remain steady.
 Much of that depends on her.
 Many times, birthparents may end up distancing themselves if it gets too hard or life gets in the way.
 But, we want our children to know their whole story.
 At this time, we have an open invitation for her to let us know if she’d like to get together at least twice a year.
 In addition, we send regular updates to her via email that include pictures.

 We believe the healthiest decision for our children is that they know their whole story as much as possible.
 This will help them to be able to put the puzzle pieces together.
 We will do what we can to make that possible.
 As they get older, it will ultimately be up to them to decide if they want to have a relationship with their biological family, assuming the family is then open to that.
 In the meantime, we will speak to our children about her in love, have occasional visits if she wants, and make sure they know she made the hardest decision of her life out of love.

 (Note: This post contains affiliate links to help keep this website running.
 We will be compensated a small amount when you make a purchase by clicking through our links.
 This does not result in you paying any more for the products.
 Read our disclaimer policy here.)

-For some great information on open adoption, check out these books.
+For some great books on the topic of open adoption, check these out: